iammateus/vagrant-mysql/README.md

 # vagrant-mysql

-A MySQL vagrant machine with external connectivity to host machine.
+A MySQL vagrant machine with external connectivity to the host machine.

 ## Requeriments